neulab/SpanNER/README.md

-# SpanNER
-SpanNER: Named EntityRe-/Recognition as Span Prediction
+## SpanNER: Named EntityRe-/Recognition as Span Prediction

 Two roles of span prediction models (boxes in blue):
 * as a base NER system